apache/drill/_docs/sql-reference/090-sql-extensions.md

 ## Other Extensions

-The [`sys` database system tables]() provide port, version, and option information.
+The [`sys` tables](/docs/querying-system-tables/) provide port, version, and option information.
 For example, Drill connects to a random node.
 You query the sys table to know where you are connected:

     SELECT host FROM sys.drillbits WHERE `current` = true;
     +------------+